tytydraco/yessleep/out/Bellhaven_Woods__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 "That's it?"
 Cecile said.
 She was examining her nails, half-dismissively.

 "There's other stuff.”
 He continued.
-“Tommy Soviero’s parents pulled him out of school for a week in September to do some kind of retreat out in the woods that was through the church.
+“Tommy Soviero’s parents pulled him out of school for a week in July to do some kind of retreat out in the woods that was through the church.
 He came back and Emily said he was different.
 Like she was talking to him through a wall."

 "Emily’s dramatic," Cecile said.